BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/iam-permissions-api.md

 ## Minimum permissions

-IAM is configured to include minimum permissions, i.e. permissions that cannot be removed, because they are necessary for correct functioning of Nexus.
+Delta is configured to include minimum permissions, i.e. permissions that cannot be removed, because they are necessary for correct functioning of Nexus.

 Currently the following permissions are required: